loichyan/tmux-toggle-popup/README.md

 **Default**: `#{b:socket_path}/#{session_name}/#{b:pane_current_path}/#{@popup_name}`

-**Description**: A format string used to generate IDs for each popup, allowing you to customize how popups are shared across sessions, windows and panes.
+**Description**: A format string used to generate IDs for each popup, allowing you to customize how popups are shared across sessions, windows, and panes.
 By default, popups are independent across sessions, and within each session, popups are shared among the same project (identified by the directory name).
 A variable named `@popup_name` is assigned the name of the popup during the expansion of the format string.